systemed/tilemaker/docs/RUNNING.md

 to writing them out as vector tiles.
 This is fine for small regions, but can impose high memory requirements for larger areas.

-To use on-disk storage instead, pass the `--store` argument with a path where you want the temporary store to be created.
+To use on-disk storage instead, pass the `--store` argument with a path to the directory where you want the temporary store to be created.
 This should be on an SSD or other fast disk.

-Tilemaker will grow the store as required, but you can save some time by pre-initialising it to its maximum size, specified in number of million ways and nodes.
-To find this, use Osmium Tool (https://osmcode.org/osmium-tool/) to read the size of your .pbf file:

-    osmium fileinfo -e australia.osm.pbf

-Note the lines that say "Number of nodes" and "Number of ways": in this case, 62554903 and 4191654.

-Then run tilemaker:

-    tilemaker --input australia.osm.pbf \
-              --output australia.mbtiles \
-              --store /media/ssd/osmstore.dat \
-              --init-store 65:5 \
-              --config resources/config-openmaptiles.lua \
-              --process resources/process-openmaptiles.lua

-## Compact mode

-OpenStreetMap node and way IDs are issued chronologically, so they won't be sequential within any given .pbf extract.
-This requires more memory to store.
-You can significantly save memory by renumbering the extract before you run tilemaker.
-Use Osmium Tool to do this:

-    osmium renumber australia.osm.pbf -o australia-renumbered.osm.pbf

-Then use `osmium fileinfo` to find the number of nodes/ways (as above), and run tilemaker with the `--compact` switch.

-    tilemaker --input australia-renumbered.osm.pbf \
-              --output australia.mbtiles \
-              --compact \
-              --store /media/ssd/osmstore.dat \
-              --init-store 65:5 \
-              [...]
+Tilemaker will grow the store as required.

 ## Merging

 You can specify multiple .pbf files on the command line, and tilemaker will read them all in before writing the vector tiles.
-(This doesn't play well with renumbering because you'll get an ID clash.)

 Alternatively, you can use the `--merge` switch to add to an existing .mbtiles.
 Create your .mbtiles in the usual way: